How Much Protein Can Your Body Absorb?

 It has long been believed that consuming a high-protein meal or shake was required post-workout to take advantage of the anabolic window for optimal muscle gain.

-Although some research has supported the benefits of consuming protein shortly before or shortly after exercise, other studies have found it to not be so impactful.
+However, there is actually conflicting evidence on the best timing for protein to stimulate muscle protein synthesis.
+While some research has supported the benefits of consuming protein shortly before or shortly after exercise, other studies have found it to not be so impactful.

-As long as you are meeting your daily protein needs, you will likely see the results you are looking for so there’s no need to fret too much over it.
+However, as long as you are meeting your daily protein needs, you will likely see the results you are looking for so there's no need to fret too much over it.